Avoiding the Price of Adaptivity: Inference in Linear Contextual Bandits via Stability: Proof of Theorems

-We first prove stability holds for the standard OLS estimator, assuming that $S_T$ is invertible, followed by the proof for the modified ridge estimator.
-Once the stability condition~\eqref{defn:stability} is verified, the asymptotic normality claim~\eqref{eqn:adap-clt} follows directly by invoking Theorem 3 from~\cite{lai1982least} along with an application of Slutsky's theorem.
+We first prove stability holds for the standard OLS estimator, assuming that $S_T$ is invertible.
+Once the stability condition~\eqref{defn:stability} is verified, the asymptotic normality claim follows directly by invoking Theorem 3 from~\cite{lai1982least} along with an application of Slutsky's theorem.